 5.2.5 Application Server

 Each end node, according to the LoRaWAN™ protocol, is equipped with an AppKey.
-The AppKey is intended to provide and end-to-end encryption of the application data of each sensor/actuator node between the node itself and the Application Server handling the data sent and received to/from the end node.
+The AppKey is intended to provide an end-to-end encryption of the application data of each sensor/actuator node between the node itself and the Application Server handling the data sent and received to/from the end node.
 The Application server is specific for a certain application which may be in common with many end nodes.

 It is worthwhile to note that in the LoRaWAN™ protocol, the encryption of MAC payload is done independently of the application payload.
-This feature enable a clear separation between the control plane and the application plane.
+This feature enables a clear separation between the control plane and the application plane.
 The network provider cannot inspect in any way the application data nor the applications can inspect the MAC payload (i.e., the protocol commands and their associated data).